ScripturalStudies

 Bearing persecution or even death

-To show the varying meanings of the word “cross” (Gk., stauros), examine the scriptures below.
-As you will see, the cross refers to Christ’s death or the suffering of believers rather than the instrument of suffering or death:
+To show you the shades of meanings of the “cross” (Gk., stauros), check these scriptures.
+They mostly refer to the death of Christ or the suffering of believers rather than the implement itself:

 “If any man will come after me, let him deny himself, and take up his cross daily, and follow me.”
 (Luke 9:23)

-Believers are free to use symbols or objects, but perhaps we need to be cautious not to idolize or venerate them.
+As believers are free to use symbols or objects, there is a need to be cautious not to idolize or venerate them.
 The cross is no exception, for one can easily run the risk of idolizing it.

-Crosses are used ubiquitously in churches, cemeteries, jewelry, arts, fashion, and tattoos.
-When used as such, a believer should ask:
+Crosses are used ubiquitously everywhere: churches, cemeteries, jewelry, arts, fashion, and tattoos.
+When used as such, a believer needs to ask:

 Do I use it as a symbol and nothing more?